redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 }
 ```

 Now try creating, editing or deleting a post from our admin pages.
 Nothing happens!
-Should we show some kind of error message?
+Should we show some kind of friendly error message?
 In this case, probably not—we're going to lockdown the admin pages altogether so they won't be accessible by a browser.
 The only way someone would be able to trigger these errors in the API is if they tried to access the GraphQL endpoint directly, without going through our UI.
 The API is already returning an error message (open the Web Inspector in your browser and try that create/edit/delete again) so we are covered.

 > Note that we're putting the authentication checks in the service and not checking in the GraphQL interface (in the SDL files).
 >